-You’ll have a huge part to play in this, working with stakeholders to make commercial business decisions together; challenging, driving and guiding them to reduce costs and increase income.
+As a Finance apprentice, you will have a huge part to play in this.
+You will work with stakeholders to make commercial business decisions together; challenging, driving and guiding them to reduce costs and increase income.

 What will I be doing?

-Your two year development programme will be made up of to 6 placement rotations which will develop your understanding of the different aspects that make up Finance as a business function.
-You’ll also be studying for the Chartered Institute of Management Accountants (CIMA) Certificate in Business Accounting qualification through the Level 4 Accountancy Taxation Professional apprenticeship.
+As an apprentice, your two-year development programme will be made up of six placement rotations which will develop your understanding of the different aspects that make up Finance as a business function.
+Alongside this, you’ll be studying for the Chartered Institute of Management Accountants (CIMA) Certificate in Business Accounting qualification through the Level 4 Accountancy Taxation Professional apprenticeship.

 Where can this career take me?

 Upon successful completion of this scheme, and as a part qualified chartered accountant, you will have the skills to undertake a critical role in our Business Support Function.
 You could also further expand your career opportunities by undertaking a Level 7 apprenticeship, studying the full CIMA qualification to reach Chartered Management Accountant status.